 The Escalante Valley Solar Energy Zone (SEZ) is located in Utah in the Escalante Desert.
 The SEZ is located on BLM-administered land within the Cedar City Field Office.

-As of April 2015, there were no pending solar project applications within the SEZ, and no pending applications within a 25-mile (40-km) radius of the SEZ.
 As of June 2014, BLM Utah had received no expressions of interest for new projects in the SEZ.
+As of November 2018, there were no pending solar project applications within the SEZ, and no pending applications within a 25-mile (40-km) radius of the SEZ.

 The Escalante Valley SEZ has a total area of 6,614 acres (27 km2).
 In the Supplement to the Draft Solar PEIS, 12 acres (0.05 km2) of dry lake area and 69 acres (0.28 km2) of dune area were identified as non-development areas, leaving the SEZ with a potentially developable area of 6,533 acres (26.4 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.